HHC FAQ - Everything you need to know!

 What is HHC?

-The most important things in brief
+The most important facts in brief:

 HHC products mostly consist of CBD products to which a distillate of HHC is added.

-Part of the difficulty with dealing with hexahydrocannabinol is that it has only been on the market for a short time and HHC is only available from a handful of retailers.
+Part of the difficulty in dealing with hexahydrocannabinol is that it has only been on the market for a short time and HHC is only available from a handful of retailers.
 However, the cannabinoid hexahydrocannabinol offers a lot of potential!

 CBD, THC, CBG and HHC - the hype is real

-Let's start with differences.
+Let's start with the differences.

 THC and HHC, CBD and CBG - it all sounds complicated.
 But that's not true at all, it's actually quite simple.